developik-um/developik-um.github.io/README.md

 Jenkins static website generator, host it on Github pages and explain how to follow Etter’s protocol.</i>

 > If documentation is not a publicly available Wiki, where every change should be immediately synchronized, then it is best to have static documentation.
 > It weighs less, is easier to manage and overall less complicated.
+>
+> A.Etter suggests using static static website for documentation whenever it is possible.

 ### Our stack
 - Markdown